 Many of the biggest banks and fintechs in Spain offer online banking as an added service.
 A few notable examples are BBVA, Santander, and ING.

-BBVA offers a fully digital banking experience with no fees for account management or maintenance.
+BBVA offers a fully digital banking experience with no fees for Spanish bank account management or maintenance.
 It offers mobile payments, international transfers, and investment products, in addition to personal finance tools.
 Similarly, Santander provides digital wallets, fast transfers, and personalized financial advice through its app.

 As far as pure online banking goes, the most popular option among Spaniards is ING Direct.
 It offers a simple, straightforward banking experience with a focus on savings and investment products.
 It’s no-fee checking account and high-interest savings accounts have made it one of the biggest online banks in the country.